BlackOligarch/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * in the parameters of a function

 ## MORE INFO
-* Scope of variables will also be looked at
+* Scope of variables will also be looked at.